tvnames/react-employee-directory/README.md

 # React Employee Directory

 This app uses the Random User API to fetch 'employee' data.
-You can sort adn filter the employee data in an easy-to-read table layout.
+You can sort and filter the employee data in an easy-to-read table layout.

 View a live demo of the app at https://tvnames.github.io/react-employee-directory/